takkun-mint/FallGuysTools/README.md

     ・ Console renamed in PlayerList. <br>
     ・ Fixed a freezing problem when starting the tools. <br>
     ・ When a user sets his/her own sort settings in PlayerList or SquadList, the settings will be maintained until the next round is prepared. <br>

+  ○ 2.2.51 <br>
+    ・ Fixed a problem in SquadList where the initial value does not change from PlayerRemain to Score in descending order. <br>
+    ・ Fixed a problem in which an "X" was attached to TextA and TextB when "Slime Climb" or "Hoverboard Heroes" was selected during an Extreme Show or Extreme Party and "Stage Information" was selected. <br>